 It’s one thing to tell a lawmaker what your hospital – and others – need from policymakers in order to thrive.
 It’s another thing entirely to show them.

-While getting in touch with legislators at their offices is a key part of being a hospital advocate, hosting lawmakers at your facility – offering them an up-close look at your day-to-day operations, and why you and other Texas Hospital Association members are asking for their help at the Capitol – is an invaluable chance to for them to absorb those lessons.
+While getting in touch with legislators at their offices is a key part of being a hospital advocate, hosting lawmakers at your facility – offering them an up-close look at your day-to-day operations, and why you and other Texas Hospital Association members are asking for their help at the state or nation’s Capitol – is an invaluable chance to for them to absorb those lessons.

 In turn, they may even use personal anecdotes from the visit as fodder for their reasoning and rhetoric, explaining in a legislative committee or on the House or Senate floor why they’re supporting or opposing a particular bill – and influencing other lawmakers to see it their way.